RimWorld: Gameplay

-Technological progress

-Players can research new technologies by constructing research stations.
+New technologies can be unlocked by constructing research stations.
 Assigning pawns to work at research stations allows their colony to progress along a tech tree, starting at tribal technologies, like simple clothing, all the way to space-age technology, like nuclear reactors for a spaceship.
-Players may harness electricity with wind turbines, solar panels, or geothermal power stations, which unlocks a plethora of machines to increase the colony's efficiency.
-Players can also unlock other advancements, such as medicine, advanced weaponry, and drugs.
+Once unlocked, electricity is produced via wind turbines, solar panels, or geothermal power stations.
+Other advancements include medicine, advanced weaponry, and drugs.

-Combat

-Players may be forced into several combative events.
-For example, during a pirate attack, the player will have to defend the colony by either drafting their colonists or by building defensive mechanisms around the colony.
-Defensive fortifications include traps and automated turrets.
-A key mechanic in combat is cover; ducking behind cover, such as trees, walls, or sandbags, gives pawns a much lower chance of being hit by projectiles during firefights.

-Starvation

-Players must find ways to provide nourishment for their pawns.
-Players may combine hunting, farming, animal husbandry, and trading to meet their colonists' needs.
-Wild animals can be lured and tamed with food, with certain animals having a chance to attack the tamer on a failed attempt.
-Upon taming, domestic animals can reproduce, and certain animals may also be trained to assist in combat and hauling materials around the colony.

-Colonization

 On December 20, 2016, Alpha version 16, titled "Wanderlust", was released.
 Many new features were added to the world map, including: a spherical world map; time-zones; factions now starting with several bases; the ability to travel across the whole world map; the ability to set up multiple colonies; world generation; and customizable world map parameters.
 It is possible for players to attack other bases and plunder resources from them, angering the attacked faction in the process.

-Modifications

 Players are able to install modifications ("mods") that are distributed via the Steam Workshop, the game's official forums, or other mod websites.
 The game has an active modding community, which publishes mods from simple quality of life upgrades to complete gameplay overhauls.